LeonStoldt/How-to-do-Code-Review/analyzing-talks.md

 1. The reviewer should not concern about whether the code compiles or not, so provide an automated CI-pipeline to guarantee compiling and tested code.
 2. As a team you should agree on code review goals before and checking the definied aspects explicitly on each review.
 3. Create merge requests linked to a branch (and so to a specific ticket) if useful.
-4. Labeling comments is helpful for quick understanding the intention (e.g. Bug, Code Style, Security issue, Explanation, Other)
+4. Labeling comments is helpful for quick understanding the intention (e.g. Bug, Code Style, Security issue, Explanation, Design, Other)
+5.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk0MDAzNDYyNywxODkxNjY3MTMxLC05OD
-U0MzEwNjUsMTEyOTY0NTU4MSwxOTA3Mzc5OTYxLC0xNTAyOTMy
-M119
+eyJoaXN0b3J5IjpbLTE2NTQxMzE2OTgsMTg5MTY2NzEzMSwtOT
+g1NDMxMDY1LDExMjk2NDU1ODEsMTkwNzM3OTk2MSwtMTUwMjkz
+MjNdfQ==
 -->